medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 ---
 description: 'Learn how to create a payment provider in the Medusa server.
-The payment provider is used to authorize, capture, and refund payments, among other actions.
 This guide explains the different methods available in a fulfillment provider.'
 ---

 # How to Create a Payment Provider